Naveen-HN/MyWebsite/README.md

 # MyWebsite
-A simple interactive webpage using HTML 5
+A simple reactive webpage using HTML 5 and CSS